Turkey finds journalist was killed in Saudi consulate: source

 A former government adviser who has been critical of some policies of Saudi Crown Prince Mohammed bin Salman and Riyadh's intervention in the war in Yemen, Khashoggi has lived in self-imposed exile in the United States since last year to avoid possible arrest.

-In an interview with Bloomberg, the Saudi crown prince earlier denied that the journalist had been inside the consulate and said he was ready to allow Turkish authorities to search the building.
+The Saudi crown prince earlier denied in an interview with Bloomberg that the journalist had been inside the consulate and said Turkish authorities could search the building.

+"We are ready to welcome the Turkish government to go and search our premises," he said.
+The consulate is Saudi sovereign territory.

+He added that "we will allow them to enter and search and do whatever they want to do...
+We have nothing to hide", in the interview published Friday.